AbenezerD1/Program-4/design.md

       * Key is movie title
       * Value is Movie object ptr
   * Contains capacity variable to keep track of current hashtable capacity
-  * Private hash function
+  * Private hash function()
-  * Insert method that takes Movie ptr and gets its title to hash it
+  * insert() method that takes Movie ptr and gets its title to hash it
-  * Get method that takes a key to return the Movie object if it is found in the hashtable
+  * get() method that takes a key and Movie ptr to return true if it is found in the hashtable
-  * Remove method that takes a key and remove the Movie that is associated with the key
+  * remove() method that takes a key and remove the Movie that is associated with the key
-  * Print method that prints out all Movies in the hashtable
+  * print() method that prints out all Movies in the hashtable
 * **MovieFactory**
   * Has static method createMovie that creates movie objects
   * Allows us to easily add different types of movies without modifying the driver code